Riyufuchi/LuaController/README.md

 ## About

-This is Lua controller that is used to embed lua more easiliy.
+This is Lua controller that is used to embed lua more easily.

 ## Usage